ShameekConyers/sic-optimization/docs/index.md

 ### Possible Heuristics

+#### Branch and Bound

+This is an exact algorithm that prunes path's if they go above the best distance found already.
+The problem is if many of the distances are close enough you will devolve into a brute force search, given you cannot know the chances of pruning upfront this makes this method unreliable as a standard heuristic - but it is strictly superior alternative to calculating the exact distance.
+One could improve the average running time by improving the pruning of the possible paths.

 #### Nearest Neighbor
 The simplest possible (good) heuristic is continually picking the closest neighbor of our given node until we run out of options and then returning to our